Plate setting – where to put glasses and cutlery

 How to set a table

-How to set the table properly
+Rules for setting the table properly

-How to lay the cutlery correctly
+Lay the cutlery correctly

 The knife should always sit to the right of the plate, and the blade of the knife should face the plate.
 However, the rule governing the blade of the knife does not apply to the butter knife on the side plate.
 In this case the blade should face away from the plate.
 The dessertspoon, cake fork or cheese knife should be laid above the plate.